 Taxonomy and Botany of Japanese Barberry Shrubs

-Plant taxonomy classifies Japanese barberry shrubs as Berberis thunbergii.
-Cultivars include 'Crimson Pygmy' and 'Aurea.'
+Japanese barberry is a broadleaf, deciduous shrub.
+Plant taxonomy classifies it as Berberis thunbergii.
+Popular cultivars include 'Crimson Pygmy' and 'Aurea.'
 Another well-known species is the common barberry or "European" barberry (Berberis vulgaris).
 A type with variegated leaves is Berberis thunbergii var. atropurpurea 'Rose Glow.'

 "Barberry" and its genus name, Berberis derive from the Arabic name for the fruit, barbaris.
 Both the plants themselves and the berries they produce can be referred to as "barberries."
 The species name, thunbergii comes from the name of botanist, Carl Peter Thunberg (1743-1828), a great plant collector who brought Oriental plants back home to the West.

 Japanese Barberry Characteristics